fboinett/ojs-paystack/README.md

 Paystack payment gateway plugin for **Open Journal Systems 3.4** (including **3.4.0.10**).

 It is a 3.4-native plugin.
-Do **not** install [Airix360/PaystackOJS](https://github.com/Airix360/PaystackOJS) on 3.4 — that project targets OJS 3.5 only.

 | | |
 |---|---|